-Interest is payable if taxes are levied retroactively (DBG 151 I, StHG 53 I) and if taxes are not paid within the deadlines set forth in tax legislation or provided in a formal order of the tax authorities (DBG 164 I).
+Interest is payable if taxes are levied retroactively and if taxes are not paid within the deadlines set forth in tax legislation or provided in a formal order of the tax authorities.

-The interest is fixed annually in the Federal Department of Finance's regulations on refund and late payment interest.
-For 2018, the interest rate amounts to 3 per cent a year.
+The interest on federal income and corporate income taxes is fixed annually in the Federal Department of Finance's regulations on the due date and interest.
+For 2019, the interest rate amounted to 3 per cent a year.
 The obligation to pay interest starts 30 days after delivery of the definitive or provisional invoice or 30 days after the initial due date by procedure of supplementary tax.